verghost/vlc-lua-docs/index.md

 - Mac OS X (all users): /Applications/VLC.app/Contents/MacOS/share/lua/
 - Mac OS X (current user): /Users/%your_name%/Library/Application Support/org.videolan.vlc/lua/

-## Types of scripts
+### Types of Plugins
-There are a few different types of lua scripts, each with their own purpose, functionality and install directory
-- Interfaces (/lua/intf)
-- Extensions  (/lua/extensions)
+- [Interfaces](https://verghost.com/vlc-lua-docs/interface) (Installed at /lua/intf/)
+- [Extensions](https://verghost.com/vlc-lua-docs/interface) (Installed at /lua/extensions/)
 - Meta Scripts
-  - Art (/lua/meta/art)
-  - Fetcher (/lua/meta/fetcher)
-  - Reader (/lua/meta/reader)
-- Playlist parsers (/lua/playlist)
-- Services Discovery (/lua/sd)
+  - [Art](https://verghost.com/vlc-lua-docs/interface) (Installed at /lua/meta/art/)
+  - [Meta Fetcher](https://verghost.com/vlc-lua-docs/interface) (Installed at /lua/meta/fetcher)
+  - [Meta Reader](https://verghost.com/vlc-lua-docs/interface) (Installed at /lua/meta/reader/)
+- [Playlist parsers](https://verghost.com/vlc-lua-docs/interface) (Installed at /lua/playlist/)
+- [Services Discovery](https://verghost.com/vlc-lua-docs/interface) (Installed at /lua/sd/)

+### Special Identifiers
+While a custom script is running, VLC will look for a number of different identifiers (names of functions or variables).
+How they are defined will determine the look and functionality of a script, or whether the script runs at all.
+Different plugin types expect different identifiers to be defined, so see the type pages for specific identifiers.

-## Modules
+### Modules
-In Lua, there are special tables called [Modules](https://www.lua.org/manual/5.1/manual.html#5.3) that work kind of like "libraries" do in other languages (this might be why, with a few exceptions, they're implemented in VLC source code under [libs](https://code.videolan.org/videolan/vlc/-/blob/master/modules/lua/libs)).
-Normally the programmer would use the `require` keyword to include modules in their code, but VLC's Lua environment does the requiring on it's end.
+In Lua, there are special tables called [Modules](https://www.lua.org/manual/5.1/manual.html#5.3) that work kind of like "libraries" do in other languages (this might be why they're implemented in VLC source code under [libs](https://code.videolan.org/videolan/vlc/-/blob/master/modules/lua/libs)).
+Normally the programmer would use the `require` keyword to include modules in their code, but VLC's Lua environment does the requiring on it's end (NOTE: non-vlc modules still needed to be included in the code; this is explained below).
 Modules are available via the global `vlc` table, depending on the type of script that is running.

 | Name | Symbol(s) | Description | Availability |
 | ---- | --------- | ----------- | ------------ |